Most interesting landmarks of Mexico

 The first Mesoamerican civilization – Olmec culture – flourished in 1500 – 400 BC.
 These ancient people created distinct and beautiful monuments of art.

 - Juxtlahuaca and Oxtotitlán – Guerrero.
-Two caves with unique ancient Olmec paintings made 900 – 500 BC.
+Two caves with unique ancient Olmec paintings which were made in 900 – 500 BC.

 - San Lorenzo – Veracruz.
-Largest city in Mesoamerica in 1200 – 900 BC, major center of Olmec culture.
+The largest city in Mesoamerica in 1200 – 900 BC, a major center of Olmec culture.
 Important ceremonial center with extensive, elevated central part with sophisticated drainage system.